-An extension of this method is to not only construct a graph using Geocentric positions but to also construct a graph using Heliocentric positions of the planets for the dates.
-Figure 2 is a screen from Jigsaw where both a Geocentric and a Heliocentric graph of the USA dates has been constructed and then compared.
-As you can see the results are similar with five sets of possible angles given. - 70 Libra, 70 Scorpio, 140 Capricorn, 160 Aries, 90 Gemini.
+An extension of this method is to not only construct a graph using Geocentric positions, but to also construct a graph using Heliocentric positions of the planets for the dates.
+Figure 2 is a screen from JigSaw where both a Geocentric and a Heliocentric graph of the USA dates has been constructed and then compared.
+As you can see, the results are similar with five sets of possible angles given: 7° Libra, 7° Scorpio, 14° Capricorn, 16° Aries, 9° Gemini.
 The comparison of graphs helps to ensure that the strongest possible peaks and therefore zodiacal sensitive points are found.

-Figure 2 -Geocentric and Heliocentric Graphs compared for USA Dates Jigsaw 2
+Figure 2.
+Geocentric and heliocentric Graphs compared for USA dates (from JigSaw 2).

-Once a list of possible angles is found then the astrologer must either by hand or by computer check each possible set of angles for transits, secondary progressions and Solar Arc to see which sets of angles are the most sensitive as well as yielding the correct symbolic events.
-Figure 3 is from Jigsaw 2 showing the results of checking each set of angles for the timing of a transit, progression or solar arc event to the different sets of angles compared with the timing of the events in USA history.
+Once a list of possible angles is found, then the astrologer must either by hand or by computer check each possible set of angles for transits, secondary progressions and Solar Arcs to see which sets of angles are the most sensitive as well as yielding the correct symbolic events.
+Figure 3 is from JigSaw 2 showing the results of checking each set of angles for the timing of a transit, progression or solar arc event to the different sets of angles compared with the timing of the events in USA history.